-The City operates a drinking water system that serves over 30,000 people in El Mirage and Surprise.
+The City operates a drinking water system that serves almost 40,000 people in El Mirage and Surprise.
 We constantly test and monitor our system to ensure everyone has safe drinking water.

 To protect public health and the integrity of the water distribution system, properly installed and maintained backflow prevention assemblies should be tested annually.
 Backflow test reports should be submitted to the City within 10 business days.

 COMMERCIAL and INDUSTRIAL customers and homes with dedicated landscape meters are required by City Code 50.129 and State Administrative Code rule R18-4-215 to install, test, and maintain backflow prevention assemblies.
 If you have any questions please feel free to contact the Public Works Department.

 For information and an explanation of health effects of lead as well as steps consumers can take to reduce expose to lead in drinking water please visit the EPA Website HERE.

 For information on PFAS in drinking water please visit the EPA Website HERE.